Awhitter/spanish1/README.md

 2. Navigate to the project directory: `cd spanish-exercises`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open [http://localhost:4000](http://localhost:4000) to view it in the browser.
+5. Open [http://10.0.0.101:4000](http://10.0.0.101:4000) to view it in the browser.

 ## Adding New Exercises

-To add new exercises to the website:
+You can add new exercises directly through the web interface:

-1. Navigate to the project directory in your terminal
-2. Run the following command: `node src/addExercise.js`
+1. Scroll to the bottom of the page to find the "Agregar Nuevo Ejercicio" (Add New Exercise) section.
+2. Enter the new question in the "Nueva pregunta" field.
+3. Enter the correct answer in the "Nueva respuesta" field.
-3. Follow the prompts to enter the question and answer for the new exercise
+4. Click the "Agregar Ejercicio" button to add the new exercise.

-4. The new exercise will be automatically added to the `src/data/ejercicios.json` file
+The new exercise will be immediately available in the app.

+## Deploying to Netlify

+To deploy this app to Netlify:

+1. Create a new site on Netlify
+2. Connect your GitHub repository to Netlify
+3. Set the build command to `npm run build`
+4. Set the publish directory to `build`
+5. Click "Deploy site"

+Netlify will automatically deploy your site whenever you push changes to your GitHub repository.

 ## Available Scripts